The Next Bend: Ode to the Original B-Bender, Clarence White of The Byrds and Kentucky Colonels

 OK, here's a bonus for you.
 White's legendary B-Bender-equipped Telecaster is still in action, courtesy of country music artist Marty Stuart, who bought the guitar from White's family several years ago.

 Check out this live performance of "Hummingbyrd," an instrumental B-bending piece Stuart wrote—and titled—as a tribute to White.
 The studio version of "Hummingbyrd" can be found on Stuart's 2010 album, Ghost Train: The Studio B Sessions.

 "I always felt a little guilty about not having a recital piece for that guitar," Stuart told Guitar Player in 2010.
 "With 'Hummingbyrd,' I feel like I finally recorded a song that honors that guitar properly."

 Damian Fanelli is the online managing editor at Guitar World (and a B-bending guitarist who collects B-bender-equipped guitars; he has three at the moment).
+He's also learning how to play pedal steel guitar.
 Follow him on Twitter.